 Tape the streamer.

-Take your 12 inch pipe cleaner and bend it three times to make a stem.
-Tape it on the center of your lid.
+Take your 12-inch pipe cleaner and bend it three times to make a stem.
+Tape it in the center of your lid.

 Now you can put pumpkin spice cookies inside the jar!